velazquez-96/Web-scrapping-Mars-Project/README.md

 This activity was focused on building a web application that scrapes distinct sites for data and display this information in an HTML page.

 ## Features
-* Web scrapping using BeautifulSoup, splinter and pandas
+* Web scrapping from different sites(NASA, twitter) using BeautifulSoup and splinter
 * Use of MongoDB with Flask templating to create a HTML page

 ## Built with